-Baby steps with using Power BI for SEO
+First Steps Using Power BI for SEO

 By exporting data for individual important keyword groups from Search Console, cleaning it up a little, creating the appropriate relationships and performing a little calculation, I was able to create a stacked column chart plotting the percentage of each page’s traffic which came through organically for each keyword.

 Through deliberate dashboard design and the use of the filter options, clicking into each bar would bring up further information about that particular page.
 This allowed me to quickly and easily compare the details of pages, as they were performing in relation to certain keyword sets.

 The speed with which I was navigating multiple dimensions of data was simply not achievable with Google Analytics.
 Furthermore, the slicer function became a smooth and fast way to filter the graph based on whatever metric and whatever range I wished.
 Say I wanted to bring up all the pages for a certain range of bounce rates while also showing the average pageview time for that range.
 Easily done!

 Overlaying Different SEO Data

 Continuing to experiment with Power BI visuals, I used the line and stacked column chart to overlay potentially useful data sets.
 For example, average bounce rate represented by column and average page load time represented by line with each page listed on the axis.
 Adding a date slicer into the mix created a way to zero in on the times when page load times were highest and see if there was any correlation with bounce rate on any particular pages.